Myconos and Santorini are two of the most famous Greek islands and especially during the high season can be very

 Naoussa: Just get lost in its alleys, as it is a very beautiful port.
 Ideal place for food, coffee and of course drinks!

 Paros Park: This is a protected area with walking trails, different rock formations, caves, where you can relax some beautiful views.
-Paros Park has an outdoor amphitheater and runs the summer Festival at the Park, with concerts & plays.
+Paros Park has an outdoor amphitheatre and runs the summer Festival at the Park, with concerts & plays.
 There’s also a free open-air cinema by the sea with summer film showings!
 There you will find some easy nice trails!

 You can try the Lighthouse and Cape Almyros.
 Especially I recommend the Lighthouse route before the sunset as the scenery is even more stunning!
 More details here!

 Paros is also famous for its beaches.
 So, don’t forget to visit:

 Kolymbithres: Small beaches trapped between big rocks and the water provide for a beautiful setting!
 There you will find sunbeds and clear water.
 It is ideal for families with children.
 And just have in mind.
 Don’t stop at the first bay, but check the others as well!
 Warning: In July and August can be very crowded!

 Santa Maria: Santa Maria beach starts quite shallow – which is great for children (!) and then gently gets deeper.
 There are a few beach bars and restaurants and even some water sports available for rental.
 It is close to Naoussa and it is served by a bus service.
 Maybe it isn’t ideal for the peak season if you are looking for a quiet and relaxing place!